All is well that ends well… well, not so much. Sometimes the process is as important as the results.

 6. Repeat The Process:

-Process management is a process itself.
+Process management is a process in itself.
 Every time the process is followed, you have to explore ways of optimizing it and making it better.
 Gather everyone’s feedback from time to time and keep on repeating the process for the best results.

 Using Process Management Tools: